minkphp/docs/en/index.rst

 Although ``$session`` object is already usable enough, it's not as easy to write multisession (multidriver/multibrowser) code.
-Yep, you've heard me right, with Mink you can manipulate multiple browser emulators simultaneously with single consistent API:
+Yep, you've heard me right, with Mink you can manipulate multiple browser emulators simultaneously with a single consistent API:

 .. code-block:: php